dominates the coastal forest margins

 Main Threats

-Habitat loss from land clearance is the primary threat.
+Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 No significant pest or disease issues.
 Classified as Not Threatened.

 Population